Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Gain an understanding of basic concepts in security, IT security, and secure coding
+- Understand the basic concepts of security, IT security, and secure coding

-- Gain insight into native code vulnerabilities on Android
+- Gain insights into recent related vulnerabilities

 - Access sources and further readings on secure coding practices